munnep/TFE_upgrade_tests/README.md

 This repository does an automated installation of TFE (Terraform Enterprise) on an Ubuntu virtual machine with the option to install a specific release.
 This way you can install an older version and upgrade it to a more recent one

 This repo is largely based on another repository.
-[TFE demo self signed certificate](https://github.com/munnep/TFE_demo_self_signed_certificate)

-This repository is based on the official HashiCorp documentation.
+[TFE demo self signed certificate](https://github.com/munnep/TFE_demo_self_signed_certificate) and on the official HashiCorp documentation.
 [See documentation](https://www.terraform.io/enterprise/install/automated/automating-the-installer)

 This repo uses Vagrant to create a virtual machine.

 Vagrant virtual machine:
-- ubuntu virtual machine starts
+- Ubuntu virtual machine starts
 - TFE settings file are stored under ```/vagrant/config/tfe_settings.json```
 - Replicated configuration file are stored under ```/etc/replicated.conf```
 - TFE installation script will be downloaded and executed
-- the first admin user will be created within TFE to use with settings created under ```/vagrant/config/create_tfe_user.json```
+- The first admin user will be created within TFE to use with settings created under ```/vagrant/config/create_tfe_user.json```

 For a manual installation of TFE and upgrade follow [this documentation](manual/README.md)